Jonmichael Hands, Sr. Director, Product Planning, Fadu

 Write Workloads

 Here is another benchmark designed to show the benefit of FDP in write-intensive applications.
-The 3.84TB drive features eight different applications that write a variety of block sizes for an SSD.
-Without FDP, this multi-sequential workload appears random to the drive, triggering a WAF of almost three.
+The 3.84TB drive features eight different applications that write a variety of block sizes for the SSD.
+Without FDP, this multi-sequential workload looks random to the drive, triggering a WAF of almost three.
 This WAF impacts performance and endurance proportionally!
 With FDP, we can reduce the WAF to one and increase performance to 5GB/s with much higher consistency (lower variation).
+To recap, we see a combined performance increase by more than 3x and endurance of the same amount, sharply increasing SSD longevity.

 Multiple Namespaces

 Even if your applications aren’t designed to directly utilize FDP, you can still harness its advantages by leveraging namespaces.
 By associating each namespace with a dedicated FDP Reclaim Unit Handle (RUH), you effectively isolate data writes to specific areas of the NAND flash memory.
-This approach offers several important benefits, particularly in cloud-native environments:
+This approach offers several benefits, particularly in cloud-native environments:

 Enhanced Isolation and Performance:

-• Optimized Garbage Collection: FDP optimizes garbage collection within each RUH independently.
+- Optimized Garbage Collection: FDP optimizes garbage collection within each RUH independently.
 This means that the GC process for one namespace won’t disrupt the performance of another, resulting in smoother, more predictable performance overall.

-• Simplified Management: Namespaces provide a logical way to group and manage data for different applications or tenants.
+- Simplified Management: Namespaces provide a logical way to group and manage data for different applications or tenants.
 This granular control simplifies administration and troubleshooting.

-• Performance sharing: While some VMs are idle, others can still get the maximum SSD performance
+- Performance sharing: While some VMs are idle, others can still get the maximum SSD performance

 Example: FDP with Proxmox Virtualization